 Trinidad and Tobago Subsidiary Laws

 LLCs have laws that differ from other entities.
 For example, you need at least two directors.
 Your articles of incorporation should restrict the right to transfer shares between individuals, and the public is not allowed to subscribe to shares or debentures.
 Each shareholder’s liability is limited by the number of shares they have.

 - Foreign ownership of up to 100% of the LLC is allowed

 - Must have a registered office you will pay for yearly

 - Occasionally may need to have accounts audited

-Benefits of the Trinidad and Tobago Subsidiary Setup Process
+Benefits of Setting Up a Trinidad and Tobago Subsidiary

 While the Trinidad and Tobago subsidiary setup process can take weeks or months, there are benefits when you finally incorporate.
 An LLC will protect your parent company, as it will have limited liability from the subsidiary.
 You can also start working in Trinidad and Tobago legally — hiring employees, finding new customers, and growing your bottom line.